Irvine I. Turner

-Irvine I. Turner (1914–1974) was an American newspaper publisher and politician who was a leading citizen of Newark, New Jersey and served on the city's first Municipal Council.
+Irvine I. Turner (1914–1974) was an American newspaper publisher and politician who was a native of Newark, New Jersey and served on the city's first Municipal Council.
 He was also publisher and co-editor of The New Jersey Record, a Black weekly newspaper.
 He was known for his "flamboyant personality and fiery rhetoric".
 Mayor Kenneth A. Gibson called him "a man who paved the way for black people to be elected to public office."

 Early life

 Irvine Turner was born in Newark in 1914 and educated in the city, including at Barringer High School.
 He attended the New York School of Journalism and joined the staff of the New Jersey Guardian.
 When the Guardian suspended publication he co-founded The New Jersey Record with Fred R. Clark.
 In 1941 was appointed a member of the Newark Fair Employment Practices Committee under Mayor Vincent J. Murphy, becoming its youngest member.
 In the same year he served on a committee to study one way streets under Public Safety Director John B Keenan.
 Turner ran unsuccessfully for City Commissioner in 1949 and 1953.